Olivier V de Clisson: Refuge in Brittany

 In order to punish Duke John IV and Craon, King Charles VI, accompanied by the Constable, marched on Brittany, but it was on this expedition that the King was seized with a bout of madness.
 The uncles of King Charles VI blamed Olivier for his breakdown.
 During King Charles VI's dementia phase, the King's uncle was returned to power.
 The Parliament condemned Olivier on 10 December 1392 for having illegally enriched himself, banished Olivier from the Kingdom, fined him two hundred thousand pounds, and demanded the return of the sword of Constable.
 Olivier refused to return the sword, and sought refuge in the castle of Montlhéry, and in Brittany in his castle of Josselin.

 Duke John IV wanted to ingratiate the favor of France, and thus besieged Josselin.
 By 1394 King Charles VI however restored confidence in Olivier and although Philip of Artois succeeded him in 1392, the King confirmed his function as the Constable.
-In 1397 Louis de Sancerre was also appointed Constable, replacing the deceased Philippe of Artois, but Olivier retained the privilege of being the holder of the Constable sword.
+In 1397 Louis de Sancerre was also appointed Constable, replacing the deceased Philippe of Artois, Count of Eu, but Olivier retained the privilege of being the holder of the Constable sword.
 By 1397 Olivier had also formed a secondary Royal alliance with Louis d'Orleans, brother of King Charles VI.